 This guidance, based on UK and international evidence, promotes approaches to support conversations with children to happen as early as possible through working in a collaborative way with carers and families.
 It considers factors that influence successful communication with children as well as the process of building more understanding over time, and how obstacles to understanding may be overcome.

 This quality standard addresses the practice of those working outside of the clinic setting and considers how conversations about HIV in families are approached.
-The standard outlines ‘Aims’ that support practice, ensuring ‘open and honest’ conversations about HIV with children take place, and the spheres of secrecy around HIV that exist in many support organisations are addressed.
+This addresses the practice of those working outside of the clinic setting and considers how conversations about HIV in families are approached.
+The standard outlines aims that support practice, ensuring ‘open and honest’ conversations about HIV with children take place, and the spheres of secrecy around HIV that exist in many support organisations are addressed.

 A range of organisations and professionals working outside the clinic setting may find the standard useful, for a rationale for ‘open and honest practice’ with children who have HIV, and for guidance and tools to address practice.